01.21.2025 Samantha Eskew

 What is a consolidation or refinance?
 Correct!

-Federal Consolidation provides you the option of combining multiple federal student loans only into one loan with a fixed interest rate.
+Federal Consolidation allows you to combine multiple federal student loans into one loan with a fixed interest rate.
 The interest rate is calculated using the weighted average of the loans you choose to include in the one consolidation loan.
 This loan is only available for combining federal student loans and cannot include any private loans.

 BONUS ROUND - CREDIT